Anderson-Lai/ib-notes/slenglish/english.md

 maids speak amongst themselves that they could have killed Telemachus as a child
 maids spend a long time on the **boat imagery** (where they were hanged)

+## Symbols
+Boat is a metaphor for the journey of yourself
+how sturdy is the boat?
+what dangers do we face in the water?
+do we hvae help to repair it when the boat gets damanged?

+the maids symbolic overthrow of a matriarchal society by a patriarchal society
+maids are both a symbol and real people

+## Themes
+falsehoods (truth and deception) - can you trust the narrator to give all the information?
+storytelling - the person holding power changes depending on the narrator

+class, womanhood (gender), and violence - depending on class / gender you may be oppressed or there may be violence against you

+antiquity and the modernity and progress of women (patriarchy and feminism) - women don't "own" the narrative

+Christianity vs Greek gods - addition of Christian hell imagery into Greek hell
+repentance and sin (free choice) vs a prescribed destiny (Greek theology)

+the maids' death - the patriarchy is overthrowing the female-focused goddess cults, 12 maids + Penelope for the 13 lunar months; Odysseus' return symbolizes the male-centric religion hijacked the women-centric religion (Artemis and the moon), however, this interpretation causes the maids to be treated as objects instead of real people

+water - associated with womanhood / motherhood

+boat imagery - journey of life, Artemis, the moon traveling across the sky

+## Story
+Penelope goes to the field of asphodel, where neither the good nor evil reside (connection back to falsehoods / storytelling theme)